keras-team/keras-hub/README.md

 ![Tensorflow](https://img.shields.io/badge/tensorflow-v2.5.0+-success.svg)
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/keras-team/keras-nlp/issues)

 KerasNLP is a natural language processing library that works natively with TensorFlow, JAX, or PyTorch.
-Built on [Keras Core](https://keras.io/keras_core/announcement/), these models, layers, metrics, callbacks, etc., can be trained and serialized in any framework and re-used in another without costly migrations.
-See "Using KerasNLP with Keras Core" below for more details on multi-framework KerasNLP.
+Built on Keras 3, these models, layers, metrics, and tokenizers can be trained and serialized in any framework and re-used in another without costly migrations.

 KerasNLP supports users through their entire development cycle.
 Our workflows are built from modular components that have state-of-the-art preset weights and